intmus/inttheory19-20/_01-pitches-clefs/b1-labelingpitches.md

 This course assumes that you have a basic knowledge of how to raise and lower pitches in standard music notation.
 If you need to review proper usage of accidentals, please refer to the *Further Reading* section under [Discussion 1b]({{ site.baseurl }}/01-pitches-clefs//b2-labelingpitches.html).

-## **Enharmonic Equivalence and Pitch Classes**
+## Enharmonic Equivalence and Pitch Classes

 When studying tonal harmony, C-sharp and D-flat have unique functions and are *not* interchangeable, however, when considering their acoustic properties, there is no difference between these two pitches.
-At its core, enharmonic equivalence is an easy concept: When two pitches sound the same -- meaning that they share identical wavelength frequencies -- but have different note names (i.e. letters), we consider them to be enharmonically equivalent.
+At its core, enharmonic equivalence is an easy concept: When two pitches sound the same--meaning that they share identical wavelength frequencies--but have different note names (i.e. letters), we consider them to be enharmonically equivalent.
 All pitches that are enharmonic equivalents create a *pitch class*, meaning that there are twelve pitch classes in traditional Western tonality.
 Every pitch has multiple enharmonic equivalents, but some are used less frequently due to the necessity for uncommon accidentals such as double-sharps and double-flats.
 Note that all but one pitch class has at least three enharmonic equivalents when using the five most common accidentals: *naturals, flats, sharps, double-flats, and double-sharps*.
 (The remaining pitch class only has two possible enharmonic equivalents without creating accidentals that exist only in theory such as triple-sharps or triple-flats.)

 ### Goals for this topic

 Using the example below, determine:
 - three *enharmonic equivalents* for every *pitch class*
-    - one *pitch class* only has two enharmonic equivalents if only using the five most common accidentals
+    - Which one of the *pitch classes* only has two enharmonic equivalents when using the five most common accidentals?

 ### Accidentals and Enharmonic Equivalence